A Paleo/low-carb version using flaxseed meal, unsweetened shredded coconut, almond butter, egg yolk, stevia, sea salt, and vanilla extract.

 One study found that DHA from omega 3 fatty acids in mom’s breast milk may lead to higher test performances later on for baby (8).
 In addition to DHA, flaxseed provides a good source of protein, which has been shown to boost breast milk output (2).

-Another useful ingredient in our recipe is the coconut oil.
+Another useful ingredient in my recipe is the coconut oil.
 Aside from the freshness, it gives to the cookies, coconut oil also proved to be beneficial for our health.
 It helps maintain the blood sugar levels of the body, reducing risks of diabetes in the process (9).

 Coconut oil provides an excellent source of dietary fat and calories, which are necessary for the production of breast milk (2).
 Many women quit or do not attempt to breastfeed because of low supply.